engagingnewsproject/article-experiment-next/README.md

 ## Project Overview

-This project is designed to experiment with different article presentation formats and user engagement features.
-Key features include:
+This project is a Next.js-based article experiment platform designed to test and implement various article presentation formats and user engagement features.
+The project combines modern web technologies with innovative content presentation approaches.

+### Key Features

 - Dynamic author information with multiple bio variations
 - Explanation boxes for article context